kwiklive/React/README.md

 - React is light weight and fast.
 - React offers One way data binding, parent sends response to children.

+## Note
+- React does not understand HTML.
+- It understands JSX only which is HTML + JS.
+- JSX content must have one and only one parent. i.e. all the JSX content must be under a div finally.

 ## Who is behind React?
 React is a JavaScript library created by Facebook and its first public release was in July 2013..